Bob Sarles: Biography

 He co-edited the Peabody Award-winning documentary series Moon Shot, for which he shared a Primetime Emmy nomination for editing, the ABC documentary The Story of Fathers & Sons, three of the first four seasons of MTV's ground breaking reality television series The Real World. and unscripted and documentary television series produced for NBC, ABC, Bravo, A&E, VH1, Discovery, FX, WE, Oxygen and TVOne including Million Dollar Listing Los Angeles Shahs Of Sunset, Ultimate Fighter, Kendra On Top, Braxton Family Values, American Chopper, The Mole, Making The Band, and VH1's Basketball Wives.

 Sarles edited award-winning music videos for a number of top rock, rap and country artists including ZZ Top's 1984 MTV Best Group Video Legs which was co-edited with Sim Sadler and also received best editing nominations from the MTV Video Music Awards, The Billboard Music Video Awards and the American Music Video Awards, and Green Day's video Longview which was nominated for the 1994 MTV Best Group Video.

 Sarles edited the zombie horror film The Video Dead, and the feature documentary The True Adventures Of The Real Beverly Hillbillies.
 He co-produced and edited the feature documentary film Wrestling With Satan.
 He was principal cinematographer and co-producer of the feature documentary Son Of A Bitch!

 Sarles was a producer and editor of VH1's Behind The Music and was a consulting producer on the documentary television series San Francisco Sounds: A Place in Time and the PBS documentary Respect Yourself: The Stax Records Story.
 He directed and edited films that are on display at the Rock and Roll Hall of Fame in Cleveland, Experience Music Project in Seattle, and the Stax Museum of American Soul Music in Memphis.

 Bob Sarles co-directed and edited the feature documentary Born In Chicago which premiered on the UK cable channel SkyArts and screened at the prestigious Palm Springs International Film Festival.

-Sarles has directed music videos for Otis Redding and Jorma Kaukonen.
+Sarles has directed music videos for Otis Redding, Jorma Kaukonen, The Anthony Paul Soul Orchestra, and Ramblin' Jack Elliott and Roy Rogers.
 Bob Sarles directed and edited the music video for the Roger McGuinn penned song "Ballad of Easy Rider" as recorded by John Hurlbut and Jorma Kaukonen for their album The River Flows.
 He co-produced, directed and edited the triple platinum selling DVD boxed set Rock and Roll Hall of Fame Live for Time Life.
 Sarles edited and co-directed (with Jay Blakesberg) Live At The Warfield, a concert film featuring Grateful Dead bass player Phil Lesh with his band, for Image Entertainment.
 He directed and edited the DVDs Fly Jefferson Airplane and John Lee Hooker: Come See About Me for Eagle Rock Entertainment.